Merging Duplicate Contacts

 2. Using the search bar begin typing the client's name until all copies of the client appear in the list.

 If your firm has been using Connectworks for client engagement you will need to check if the client has a Connectworks login account attached to any of the profiles.
 To do this:

-- If none of the above points apply you may select any of the profiles as the Primary Contact.
+If none of the above points applies you may select any of the profiles as the Primary Contact.

 Important: If you identify there is a Primary Contact, this should always be the first profile selected using the tick box when merging.

 4. Select the tick box of the profile you have identified as the Primary Contact, then select all other profiles for the client (up to a maximum of 9 profiles, plus the primary contact).
 A list will begin to appear in the slide-out menu.

 5. When you have selected all duplicate versions of the contact select "Merge" using the "..." menu.